jserv/amacc/docs/Squint.md

 * NOP manipulation

-As the peephole optimizer does its job, it leaves behing a lot of NOP operations where instructions used to be.
+As the peephole optimizer does its job, it leaves behind a lot of NOP operations where instructions used to be.
 All those NOPS can increase the complexity of analysis.
 Because of this, special operations were needed to access the "previous instruction" or "next instruction".
 These operations filter out all NOPS or pc-relative constants in the instruction stream.

-Once all optimizations have been applied, all the NOPS have to be compressed out of the code and the pc-relative constants and branchs/calls have to be moved.
-Finally, padding operations should be done for better memory alignment to make the hardware run more efficiently.
+After peephole optimization is complete, all the NOPS have to be compressed out of the code and the pc-relative constants and branchs/calls have to be moved.

+Finally, NOP padding is inserted to improve memory alignment wherever it will make the hardware run more efficiently.

 * Peephole optimizations

 Several functions exist that operate on a window of a few instructions in a row.
-These functions may need to be called multiple times in a particular order to get the best hardware-specific optimization with the least amount of coding.
-Each function merely provides a scope to facilitate reordering of operations, and the name is not meaningful.
+These functions can be called multiple times and/or in a specific order to get the best hardware-specific optimization with the least amount of coding effort.
+Peephole optimization functions are given a generic name since they merely provide a scope to facilitate reordering of operations.
+The name is not meaningful.

 All the peephole operations call the NOP manipulation functions to get the next/last instruction, so that the algorithms for peephole